 - considerations and limitations of genetic testing

 - insurance coverage

 Our genetic counselors’ goal is to empower patients to make the right decision for themselves regarding genetic testing.

 Using this information, our genetic counselors will provide an individualized plan for screening and management.
 After receiving this genetic counseling, patients can decide whether they would like to move forward with genetic testing, which is performed by Moffitt’s team of medical geneticists.
 Genetic testing – which is not the same thing is a genetic assessment – is used to examine a patient’s DNA for possible mutations and specific inherited traits.

+After receiving genetic counseling, patients decide whether they would like to move forward with genetic testing and what testing they would like to pursue.
 To learn more about how genetics can influence your individual cancer risk, or to schedule a visit for a genetic risk assessment, call 1-888-663-3488 or complete a new patient registration form online.
 No referral is required to seek treatment at Moffitt.